-Use of Two Vapor Valves.
 In this work, two vapor valves are used to implement the active vapor split control.
-The use of two valves is needed to get the full range of changes in the vapor split.
-Another advantage of using two vapor valves is that, for a given vapor split ratio, there may be several combinations of the openings of the two vapor valves.
-Of all such combinations, the proposed solution shall offer a minimum pressure drop.
-This is because, with the split range logic shown in Figure 6, one of the valves is always fully open while the other is operated (opening less than 100%).
-This is verified in the experimental runs (see Figures 8 and 9).
+The use of two valves are needed to get the full range of changes in the vapor split.
+Another advantage of using two vapor valves is that for a given vapor split ratio, there may be several combinations of the openings of the two vapor valves.
+Of all such combinations, the proposed solution shall offer minimum pressure drop.
+This is because, with a split-range logic shown in Figure 6, one of the valves is always fully open while the other is operated (opening less that 100%).
+This is verified in the experimental runs Figures 8 and 9.